Class-12th Ch-3 (Current Electricity)

 Where: -

-= number of electrons per unit volume -
+n= number of electrons per unit volume -

-= area of cross-section -
+A= area of cross-section -

-= electron charge -
+e= electron charge -

-= relaxation time -
+τ= relaxation time -

-= mass of electron
+m= mass of electron

 3. Ohm’s Law